 BA (Hons) Acting

-Institution code: N39Course UCAS code: W410Course length: 3 or 4 year options
+Institution code: N39Course UCAS code: W410Course length: 3 years

 You are passionate about performance and expressing ideas through your voice, movement, and emotions.

 You will develop as a practitioner who can work across a range of artistic disciplines: from stage to sound and camera work to emerging performance practices in digital media.

 Your personal toolkit of skills will grow as you explore different acting methods — from traditional to contemporary techniques; through intensive training in voice and movement, character work and text analysis.